Silverflower67/GDRest/docs/users.md

 }
 ```
 `/user/<name>/levels`
 Returns a list of the user's levels.
-For example, `/user/Mineber/levels` returns this (only took the
+For example, `/user/Mineber/levels` returns this (only the
-first 3 levels for you to have an idea):
+first 3 appear here):
 ```json
 {
   "levels": [